Terms & Conditions

 If you find your personal information published on our website without your consent, please contact us immediately as outlined in section 10.

-Cookies are electronic tokens containing small amounts of information that are passed between a web browser and server.
-They are used to maintain session state between pages or to retain information between visits if you return to the website at a later time.
+Cookies are electronic tokens containing small amounts of information that are passed between a web browser and a server.
+They are used to maintain a session state between pages or to retain information between visits if you return to the website at a later time.

 7. Opting in and out

-You may opt out from the correlation of passive activity data by turning off cookies in your browser.
+You may opt out of the correlation of passive activity data by turning off cookies in your browser.
 Please note however that disabling cookies may result in a reduction of available functionality on our site including but not limited to the loss of the ability to post comments and vote on content.